Choicelin/vue-load-script-plus/README.md

 The script tags will be loaded in the order of its order in the array.

 ### loadAfterUnloadScript
-this method is now added for automatically unload the script which is loaded.And after that operation, it will perform like the original loadScript method.
+It will load script after it was unloaded

 ``` javascript 1.6
     this.$loadAfterUnloadScript(